 - 4 Email Opt-in Plugins for WordPress

-Here are some articles to help you with SEO.
+Here are some articles to help you learn more about SEO:

 - SEO Basics - What Artists Need to Know